euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

         ...

     The above assumes that support for earlier Android operating system versions and processor architectures isn't required in the application.
-If support is required, also follow the instructions in the [Appendix: Early Version Support].

 4. App targeting API level 31 or above, override getEventHandler() in App's Application class to return WS1AnchorEvents object.